Fashion Design and Merchandising Minor

 The Career Potential

-As a graduate of the Fashion Design and Merchandising program, you can pursue a variety of career paths, including:
+With a minor in Fashion Design and Merchandising, you can pursue a variety of career paths, including:

 - Clothing designer